Dr Lee Streeter

 Qualifications: PhD Waikato, MSc Physics Waikato

-Anthonys, Gehan (submitted).
+Anthonys, Gehan (to graduate)

 Dr Streeter's research interests focus on and about time-of-flight range imaging.
 His current project is on solving the 'problem of motion', to correct motion blur and transform it into simultaneous distance and motion measurement.
 He is interested in time-of-flight in general, and has worked on all majors form of error in time-of-flight range imaging.

 2019 Lee was awarded the Royal Society of New Zealand Cooper Award.

 2019 Lee won the Kudos Datamars Engineering Science Excellence Award.

 Lee received congratulations in the NZ parliament: https://www.parliament.nz/resource/en-NZ/OrderPaper_20190918/564ca5a3e81430fad0d3e287b7bae7afd5f4823f